fi5u/generator-jack/README.md

 * Work on the files within `app` directory
 * `grunt dev` to build an easily debuggable dev version
 * `grunt build` to build a production version of the site
-* `grunt server` work with a _LiveReloading_ dev version of the site, saves update browser automatically
+* `grunt server` work with a _LiveReloading_ dev version of the site, saves update browser automatically (When working with a _WordPress_ installation, first set up a server host pointed to the `dev` directory, then call `grunt server`), must have _LiveReload_ browser plugin installed.

 ### Spriting
 Handles automatic hiDPI spriting.
 Drop double-size _png_ assets into `app/assets/img/sprite-assets`.
 Import into scss file with `@include sprite($img1)` - hiDPI media query automatically generated.